 - The emotional health support needed in urban schools to address ACEs, the rising rate of suicide among Black youth, and the stigma too often attached to Black students

 - Taraji P. Henson, Golden Globe-award winner, mental health advocate, and founder of the Boris L Henson Foundation.

 - Resmaa Menakem, MSW, LICSW, Somatic Experiencing trainer, trauma specialist, and author of My Grandmother’s Hands and the upcoming Our Grandchildren’s Souls.

 - Daphne Fuller, LCMHC, clinical therapist and founder of Black Minds in Meditation.

 - Ken Hardy, PhD, author, president of the Eikenberg Academy for Social Justice and Eikenberg Institute for Relationships, contributor on Oprah, Dateline NBC, and 20/20.

 - Shawna Murray-Browne, LCSW-C, community healer, national speaker, and advocate for racial equity in mental health care.

-- Deran Young, founder of Black Therapists Rock and trainer with Brené Brown and the IFS Institute.
+- Deran Young, LCSW, founder of Black Therapists Rock and trainer with Brené Brown and the IFS Institute.